Fossil fuel power station

 A fossil fuel power station is a thermal power station that burns fossil fuel, such as coal, oil, or natural gas, to produce electricity.
 Fossil fuel power stations have machines that convert the heat energy of combustion into mechanical energy, which then powers an electrical generator.
 The prime mover may be a steam turbine, a gas turbine or, in small plants, a reciprocating gas engine.
 All plants use the energy extracted from the expansion of a hot gas, either steam or combustion gases.
 Although different energy conversion methods exist, all thermal power station conversion methods have their efficiency limited by the Carnot efficiency and therefore produce waste heat.

 Fossil fuel power stations provide most of the electrical energy used in the world.
 Some fossil-fired power stations are designed for continuous operation as baseload power plants, while others are used as peaker plants.
-However, starting from the 2010s, in many countries plants designed for baseload supply are being operated as dispatchable generation to balance increasing generation by variable renewable energy.
+However, starting in the 2010s, in many countries plants designed for baseload supply are being operated as dispatchable generation to balance increasing generation by variable renewable energy.

 By-products of fossil fuel power plant operation must be considered in their design and operation.
 Flue gas from combustion of the fossil fuels contains carbon dioxide and water vapor, as well as pollutants such as nitrogen oxides (NO_{x}), sulfur oxides (SO_{x}), and, for coal-fired plants, mercury, traces of other metals, and fly ash.
 Usually all of the carbon dioxide and some of the other pollution is discharged to the air.
 Solid waste ash from coal-fired boilers must also be removed.

-Fossil fueled power stations are major emitters of carbon dioxide (CO_{2}), a greenhouse gas which is a major contributor to global warming.
+Fossil-fueled power stations are major emitters of carbon dioxide (CO_{2}), a greenhouse gas which is a major contributor to global warming.

 The results of a 2016 study show that the net income available to shareholders of large companies could see a significant reduction from the greenhouse gas emissions liability related to only natural disasters in the United States from a single coal-fired power plant.

 However, as of 2015, no such cases have awarded damages in the United States.

 Per unit of electric energy, brown coal emits nearly twice as much CO_{2} as natural gas, and black coal emits somewhat less than brown.

 As of 2019, carbon capture and storage of emissions is not economically viable for fossil fuel power stations, and keeping global warming below 1.5 °C is still possible but only if no more fossil fuel power plants are built and some existing fossil fuel power plants are shut down early, together with other measures such as reforestation.